Ian A. Cook, M.D.

 In January 2007, Dr. Cook became the Founding Director of the UCLA Unipolar Depression Research and Clinic Program, a component of the Integrative Study Center for Mood Disorders at UCLA's Semel Institute.
 In May, 2008, he was named the inaugural holder of the Joanne and George Miller and Family Endowed Chair in Depression Research at the UCLA Brain Research Institute.

 In March 2009, he treated the first patient in the Transcranial Magnetic Stimulation Treatment Service at UCLA, bringing that FDA-approved device for treating depression to his program in Los Angeles. (video here).
-Dr. Cook has served as a member of the rTMS Task Group of the National Network of Depression Centers.
-In 2013, he became co-Chair of the Clinical Standards Committee for the Clinical TMS Society.
+Dr. Cook had served as a member of the rTMS Task Group of the National Network of Depression Centers.
+In 2013, he became co-Chair of the Clinical Standards Committee for the Clinical TMS Societyi and was elected to the Society's Board of Directors.

 He is also one of the inventors of a new experimental neuromodulation treatment, Trigeminal Nerve Stimulation, and is the first physician to administer this investigational treatment to adults with depression or with PTSD.
 TNS is now also being studied for use in ADHD, and other disorders.

 He is an Attending Physician in the Resnick Neuropsychiatric Hospital; over his years at UCLA, he has attended on the Adult Inpatient Service, in the General Outpatient and Mood Disorders Clinics, in the Adult Partial Hospital Program, and on the Geriatric Inpatient ward.
-Dr. Cook currently serves as a psychiatric consultant to the new UCLA Hand Transplantation Service.
-At UCLA he is also Associate Director of the Laboratory of Brain, Behavior, and Pharmacology.
+Dr. Cook served as a psychiatric consultant to the new UCLA Hand Transplantation Service.
+At UCLA he is also Co-Director of the Laboratory of Brain, Behavior, and Pharmacology.

 From 1994 to 2008, Dr. Cook served on the Steering Committee on Practice Guidelines of the American Psychiatric Association, and was on the Executive Committee from 2002 to 2008.
 The Practice Guidelines project of the APA develops and disseminates evidence-based guidelines for the evaluation and treatment of a range of psychiatric disorders.
 In 2013, Dr. Cook joined the Board of Directors of the Clinical TMS Society and became co-chair of the Society's Clinical Standards Committee.